 In order to simplify the vaccination campaign, French pharmacies were recently allowed to administer certain vaccines, including the flu vaccine and the covid vaccine.
 In general, pharmacists can only administer vaccines to those who are 11 or older and who have not had any allergic reactions to prior vaccinations.

 Going to a pharmacy is the simplest way to get your flu vaccine since it cuts out a couple of steps.
+If you’re NOT eligible for the reimbursement scheme, you can just walk into the pharmacy… If you ARE eligible for the reimbursement scheme, you can still walk into the pharmacy to get vaccinated, but be sure to get your voucher first.

 Vaccination is a service that pharmacies can offer, meaning that they are not required to do vaccinations.
 In some cases, a pharmacy might not meet all of the necessary conditions in order to offer this service.
 For example, they must provide a confidential space in which to administer the vaccine.